nnhsse202122/music-server/README.md

 # Classroom-Music
 The Classroom Music web server allows a teacher to play a playlist of songs as chosen by their students.
-It has three different views: the sign-in, teacher, and student views.
+It has four different views: the sign-in, classroom selection, teacher, and student views.
 Each one serves a different function in playing music in the classroom.

 ## Usage:
-If you're simply interested in using or visiting the website, then you can visit https://classroom-music-public.thedoge.repl.co.
-The website will work on any modern web browser (Chrome/Firefox/Microsoft Edge) and should work on all major operating systems (Windows/MacOS/Linux).
+If you're simply interested in using or visiting the website, then you can visit https://musicserver.nnhsse.org/ The website will work on any modern web browser (Chrome/Firefox/Microsoft Edge) and should work on all major operating systems (Windows/MacOS/Linux).

 ## Development
 If you want to run the server on your computer locally, here are the steps.
 Note: this has been tested on Mac OS X+ and Windows 10, but it should work on most operating systems.